 The portable and wireless soil testing device requires a mere 5 grams of dry soil sample for detecting macronutrients present in the soil.
 Once the soil is poured into the 5 cm long cylindrical-shaped device, it connects itself with the mobile through Bluetooth and starts analyzing the soil for 90 seconds.

-After the analysis, the results appear on the screen in the form of a soil health report, which is accessible on BhuParikshak cloud service with a unique ID.
+After the analysis, the results appear on the screen as a soil health report, accessible on the BhuParikshak cloud service with a unique ID.
 The report also comes with a recommended dose of fertilizers.

 The rapid soil testing technology has been transferred to an agritech company named AgroNxt Services, which will aid in the manufacturing and marketing of the device to farmers.